jonmiles/bootstrap-treeview/README.md

 `searchCleared (event, results)`  - After search results are cleared

 > All events that emit multiple nodes, do so as an object collection not an array.
 This is due to limitations of jQuery in cloning plain JavaScript objects.
-If you need to an Array of nodes you'll need to reduce the object back into an array.
+If you need an Array of nodes you'll need to reduce the object's values back into an array.

 ## Copyright and Licensing